-SECTION 29 DURATION AND RENEWAL
+SECTION 27 DURATION AND RENEWAL

-- This Agreement shall commence on January 1, 2007 and expire on midnight on December 31, 2009 and shall inure to the benefit and be binding upon successors and assigns of the Publisher.
-At any time within ninety (90) days immediately prior to the termination of this Agreement, the Publisher or the Guild may initiate negotiations for a new Agreement, to take effect at the expiration of the present Agreement, by submitting a written proposal.
-The responding party shall have thirty (30) days in which to submit a counter proposal.
-If the counter proposal is not submitted within thirty (30) days, the responding party agrees the current Agreement shall be its counter proposal. - Notwithstanding subsection 27.1, there shall be the following reopeners: - Either party may reopen negotiations in 2007, or 2008 on a maximum of two items of its choosing.
-If a party wishes to exercise this option, it must notify the other party of the items on which it is reopening no later than November 1, 2007 or November 1, 2008, respectively.
-After a reopening request, negotiations shall commence within a reasonable period of time, but in no event shall negotiations commence sooner than October 1, 2007 or October 1, 2008 respectively.
-Neither party may reopen Section 22.1 Benefits. - 29.3 Notwithstanding the limitations of 29.2, either party shall be free to reopen in 2007 and/or 2008 on the following items; Section 4.1 Salaries, Interactive Sales Staff Jurisdiction, compensatory time off, flex time and alternate work schedules, Ad Commission Program and Team Bonus provisions.
+- 27.1 This Agreement shall expire on midnight on December 31, 2014 and shall inure to the benefit and be binding upon successors and assigns of the Publisher.
+At anytime within ninety (90) days immediately prior to the termination of this Agreement, the Publisher or the Guild may initiate negotiations for a new Agreement, by providing written notice to the other party. - 27.2 Notwithstanding paragraph 29.1, there shall be the following reopener.
+Either party may reopen negotiations in 2013 on Section 4 Salaries and on a maximum of two other sections of its choosing.
+If a party wishes to exercise this option, it must notify the other party of the items on which it is reopening no later than November 1, 2013.
+After a reopening request, negotiations shall commence within a reasonable period of time, but in no event shall negotiations commence sooner than October 1, 2013.